GDG-on-Campus-SKHU/98developers-flutter-app/README.md

 1. On the Home screen, you can submit photos for challenges you are participating in and view the details of challenges currently in progress.
 2. Challenges screen, you can find available challenge and enroll it.
-3. And you can find zero-waste shop into explore screen.
+3. And you can find the location and information of the climate clubs.
 4. Profile screen has show your history and sign out.

 <p align="left">